anoma/namada/documentation/specs/src/masp/ledger-integration.md

 * If the source address is not the MASP validity predicate, then:
   * there must be exactly one transparent input in the shielded transaction and:
     * its value must equal that of amount in the containing transfer - this prevents stealing/losing funds from/to the pool
-    * its asset type must be derived from the token address raw bytes - this prevents stealing/losing funds from/to the pool
+    * its asset type must be derived from the token address raw bytes and the current epoch once Borsh serialized from the type `(Address, Epoch)`:
+      * the address dependency prevents stealing/losing funds from/to the pool
+      * the current epoch requirement ensures that withdrawers receive their full reward when leaving the shielded pool
       * the derivation must be done as specified in `0.3 Derivation of Asset Generator from Asset Identifer`

 ## Remarks